downloadpgm/jupyter_pyspark_standalone_cluster_dockerized/README.md

 PYSPARK_DRIVER_PYTHON_OPTS="notebook --no-browser --allow-root --port=8082" pyspark --master spark://<hostname>:7077
 ```

-In the browser, issue the address https://host:8082 to access the Jupyter Notebook.
+9. in the browser, issue the address https://host:8082 to access the Jupyter Notebook.

 Provide the credentials previously created